pallets/flask/docs/appcontext.rst

 There is a third state which is sitting in between a little bit.
-Sometimes you are dealing with an application in a way that is similar to how you interact with applications during request handling just that there is no request active.
-Consider for instance that you're sitting in an interactive Python shell and interacting with the application, or a command line application.
+Sometimes you are dealing with an application in a way that is similar to how you interact with applications during request handling; just that there is no request active.
+Consider, for instance, that you're sitting in an interactive Python shell and interacting with the application, or a command line application.